Revenge on Your Mind

 The master’s eyes narrowed.
 He leaned in with a look of smug confidence, “Well, well,” he said, loud enough for the front row to hear.
 “Perhaps we should just finish you off before you cost our establishment any more money.”

 Crack!
-The whip flashed and the fantasy broke.
+The whip flashed as the fantasy broke, and reality reasserted itself.
 “Get up!” the master barked, still alive and in charge, as the crowd erupted in cheers.
 And the lion obeyed.
 As he always had.
 But this time… it wasn’t the same.
 His steps were tired and heavy.
 His eyes lifeless.
 His roar empty.
 He moved because he had to, but inside, something was breaking.

 That night, as the lion lay awake in the empty arena, a bird landed on his cage.
 The lion ignored him.
 But then the bird unlocked his cage and just sat there, looking at him.
 “What do you want?” the lion asked, annoyed.